 🧩 Ethics, Control, and Safety

-Perhaps the greatest risk of AGI is not misuse, but misalignment — an intelligent system pursuing goals that diverge from human values.
+Perhaps the greatest risk of AGI is misalignment an intelligent system pursuing goals that diverge from human values.
+This drives research in AI safety, value alignment, and interpretability.

 The Road to Superintelligence